 If you’re approved, carefully review Ally’s offer — and any other offers you’re comparing — before deciding about signing on the dotted line.Hard and soft credit inquiries: What they are and why they matter

 Not sure if Ally is right for you?
 Consider these alternatives.

 An auto loan from Ally Bank could be a good option if you’re buying or leasing a car that’s newer and has less than 120,000 miles.
-There are a variety of financing choices and exclusive features, including the Ally Buyer’s Choice program, which offers a buy-back option similar to that of a lease.

 If you’re looking for a prequalification experience — which could give an estimate of what your rates and terms might be without a hard credit inquiry — an Ally Bank auto loan may not be for you.
 That’s because Ally Bank won’t give you an idea of what your interest rates or loan terms might be until you’ve actually applied at a partnering dealership.

 If you’re unsure whether an Ally Bank auto loan is right for you, consider these alternatives.

 - Capital One auto loan: If you’d like to check your estimated interest rate and potential loan options ahead of time, Capital One may be a good choice, since it offers a simple prequalification process that doesn’t involve a hard credit inquiry.

 - Wells Fargo auto loan: If your credit history has issues, this may be a good option for you, as Wells Fargo considers all credit ranges in its auto loan decisions.
 And if you already bank with Wells Fargo, you may receive an interest-rate discount after meeting certain terms.